 - Cash payment

 - The Federal Incentive Tax Credit is in place at 26% through 2022, so now is the time to take advantage of this valuable incentive.

 - The Modified Accelerated Cost Recovery System (MACRS) depreciation can also be utilized to recover the capitalized cost of an asset via annual deductions.

 - State and local incentives vary by region

 In the second phase, conceptual ideas and initial plans are formalized.
 Early design drawings show where the solar panels for your business will be placed and help lock down exactly what will happen once construction begins.
 You can expect to review permit drawings, which are used to obtain various building permits.
 Toward the end of this phase, you’ll also review Construction Drawings, which are the blueprints for all the commercial solar installation work to follow.

 Depending on the type of project, construction can take as little as 5 weeks for simple installations and up to 12 weeks or longer for more complex projects.
 There may be some periodic interruptions to your organization’s daily routine during construction.
 For example, you may need to find alternate parking options or accommodate temporary power shutdowns.
 These inconveniences can be minimized with a well thought-out project plan.

 Once your project is built, another inspection will confirm it's ready to connect with the utility company, and the utility will then grant Permission To Operate (PTO).
-This phase can take a few weeks.
+This phase can take a month or more.
 Once you have PTO, your system will be fully operational and you'll be able to start monitoring your solar energy production.

 4. Solar Panel Service and Maintenance